sanjayankur31/ankursinha.in/content/fedora-tour-needs-web-developers.rst

 :author: ankur
 :category: Tech
 :tags: Fedora, Fedora tour, web application
-:tags: Fedora, Fedora tour, web application
-:tags: Fedora, Fedora tour, web application
-:tags: Fedora, Fedora tour, web application
 :slug: fedora-tour-needs-web-developers

-Well, the title says it all. `Fedora Tou`_\ r, which we recently decided to make a web application needs web developers.
+Well, the title says it all. `Fedora Tour`_, which we recently decided to make a web application needs web developers.
 Ironic eh?
 The thing is: none of the current Fedora Tour team members have ever done web development before.
 We're learning, but the changes with HTML5, CSS3 and